googleapis/python-storage/docs/retry_timeout.rst

   :data:`~google.cloud.storage.retry.DEFAULT_RETRY_IF_ETAG_IN_JSON`
   policy, which retries API requests which returns a "transient" error, but only if the original request includes an ``ETAG`` in its payload.

+- For those API requests which are never idempotent, the library passes ``retry=None`` by default, suppressing any retries.

 Rather than using one of the default policies, you may choose to configure an explicit policy in your code.